Best Marine Generators – Best Marine Generator Brand for 2023

-There are many questions when it comes to selecting a marine generator: how many kilowatts would be enough to power all necessary appliances, should you go with a gas or diesel powered gen set, and which is the best marine generator brand available?
+There are many questions when it comes to selecting a marine generator: how many kilowatts would be enough to power all necessary appliances, should you go with a gas or diesel powered gen set, and one of the most important: which brand makes the best marine generators?

-With decades of personal boating experience under our belt, and training and experience gleaned from many years of sales and support of marine generators from major brands, we hope to shine some light on these questions.
+With decades of collective boating experience under our belt, as well as training and experience gleaned from many years of sales and support of marine generators from the major brands, we hope to provide some direction when it comes to selecting your own.

-This guide should help you better understand the similarities, and well as the unique characteristics, advantages, and disadvantages of all the major marine generator brands – Kohler, Northern Lights, Cummins Onan, Westerbeke, Fischer Panda – our personal recommendations, the advantages of diesel over gas (and when gas is important) in gen sets, and how to make the most out of the generator you decide upon.
+Our best marine generator guide will help you better understand the similarities, and well as the unique characteristics, advantages, and disadvantages of all the major marine generator brands and their gen sets – Cummins Onan, Kohler, Phasor, Northern Lights, Westerbeke, Fischer Panda, VTE Paguro – our personal recommendations, the advantages of diesel over gas (and when gas is important) in gen sets, and how to make the most out of the generator you decide on.

 The Importance Of Having a Marine Generator Onboard

-Our boats are filled with all sorts of electricity consuming appliances: A/C systems, refrigerators, water heaters, and navigation devices, just to name a few.
+Many of our boats are filled with electricity-consuming appliances: A/C systems, refrigerators, water heaters, and navigation devices, just to name a few.

 Supplying the necessary power for all these accessories can be a challenge when out at sea or when far from shore power.

-One option we have is to keep the main engines running to power all these electronics, but the noise, vibration, fumes and fuel consumption can make this a less than practical option.
+One – impractical – option we have is to keep the main engines running to power all these electronics, but this is not ideal due to the noise, vibration, fumes and fuel consumption.

-A good marine generator will provide the better, quieter and energy-efficient powering solution you need when out at sea.
+A good marine generator will provide the better, quieter and energy-efficient powering solution you need for all of your onboard electrical needs.

-Most Generators From Major Brands Will Serve You Well, If Properly Taken Care Of
+The Truth – Most Generators from Major Brands Will Serve You Well If Properly Taken Care Of

 At the end of the day, virtually all marine generator manufacturers outsource their blocks (Kubota, Mitsubishi, Shibaura) and many use the same hot ends too.
 Main differences from one generator brand to the other are in marinization and control circuitry.

-Most small diesel, 1800 / 1500 rpm gen sets from the major brands are capable of lasting you a good 15,000 – 20,000 hours with clean fuel, proper maintenance and regular use.
+Most diesel 1800 / 1500 rpm gen sets from the major brands are capable of lasting you anywhere from 15 to 50 thousand hours with clean fuel, proper maintenance and regular use.
 Following these guidelines, you should be able to get the most out of any gen set from the top brands:

 - Generators like to be run.
 The marine environment is harsh on unused engines.
 You will have fewer problems if you use them regularly than if you let them sit and rust.
 Start them up no a scheduled basis, even if not using them.

 - Keep your generator DRY.
-Sea water dripping from the cockpit deck will wreck havoc on even the best of generators.
-We’ve heard reports from boaters with “cheap” models who’ve gotten 10+ years out of their gen set and no issues ever starting up, due to keeing their bilge dry as a bone the entire time.
+Sea water dripping from the cockpit deck will wreak havoc on even the best marine generators.
+We’ve heard reports from boaters with “cheap” models who’ve gotten 10+ years out of their gen set and no issues ever starting up, thanks to keeping their bilge dry the entire time.

 - Perform regular maintenance per the operators manual… change oil, filters, impellers, per schedule.